Bank of Cyprus grabs 2nd ex-RBS banker for turnaround

-LONDON (Reuters) - Bank of Cyprus BOC.CY has called on a second former senior banker from Royal Bank of Scotland (RBS.L) to lead its restructuring following this year’s international bailout of Cyprus.
+LONDON, Nov 26 (Reuters) - Bank of Cyprus has called on a second former senior banker from Royal Bank of Scotland to lead its restructuring following this year’s international bailout of Cyprus.

 Euan Hamilton, formerly deputy chief executive of RBS’s “non-core division”, has joined Bank of Cyprus as a consultant to specifically look at the delinquency, restructuring and recoveries of loans.